Car & Truck Accidents – Spencer County Dan Tuley

+Following a case evaluation, the attorneys of Tuley Law Office can provide you with an idea of precisely what types of compensation you may be eligible to receive.
+Typically, you must prove that your damages or losses are a direct result of the accident.
 If gross negligence is a factor in your accident – particularly if it involves a wrongful death claim – you could be awarded punitive damages.
 Punitive damages do not compensate for a loss per se; instead, they’re intended to penalize and punish the other party.

-Turn to an Experienced Indiana Accident Lawyer for Your Legal Claim
+Contact an Experienced Indiana Accident Lawyer Today

-Tuley Law Office’s experienced legal team will help you recover the compensation you need to improve your quality of life following a serious car accident or a truck accident.
+Tuley Law Office’s experienced legal team will help you recover the compensation you deserve to improve your quality of life following a serious car accident or a truck accident.
 We use a strategic approach in all that we do, helping you to get you the highest possible sum for your losses.

 If you’ve been involved in a car accident or truck accident, we encourage you to contact our legal team to discuss your case in a confidential, no-cost consultation.
 Call Tuley Law Office today (812) 434-1936.